Rahat-ch/cloudsound_workshop_vc/activities.md

 2. Following the instructions from the demo and the Amplify Admin UI - create an S3 bucket that users can upload their music to
 3. Connect the S3 bucket to your form and create your own song entry
 4. Verify in the Admin UI Content page that your song exists
-5. Delete any songs on the content page that do not have an actual mp3
+5. Delete any songs on the content page that do not have an associated mp3

 Activity 5

 1. Create an audio component and import react audio player
 2. The component should take a title, mp3, and artist prop to display all song information
 3. import the audio component into App.js and replace the titles with this component making sure to pass the neccsary props
-4. once complete enjoy your music
+4. once complete enjoy your (or my) music

 Bonus:
 You will need your own AWS account for this part - push up your code to a repo and then link it to amplify and deploy your app for others to use.
 Take a look at your budget though in case your Cloud Sound app blows up.